 - Told him he was ‘too old’ for his role given that others in the workplace were aged between 25-30;

 - Stated that she had concerns his back injury (sustained outside of work) might give rise to a workers compensation claim; and

 - Emphasised that the problem was with Mr McEvoy’s hearing, not his performance.

 Mr McEvoy made a complaint to the NSW Civil and Administrative Tribunal, alleging that the above conduct constituted ‘unlawful discrimination’ because of his age and disability.
 Acorn attempted to rely upon the classic ‘get out of jail free’ card of having terminated Mc McEvoy during his probationary period on the basis of “cultural fit”, not age per se.

-The tribunal members sided with the ex-employee, ordering the employer ton pay the ex-employee $31,420, sending a clear message that if employers want to let people go they must go about it the right way and not hiding behind ‘poor culture fit’ as an excuse.
+The Tribunal sided with the ex-employee, ordering the employer to pay the ex-employee $31,420, sending a clear message that if employers want to let people go they must go about it the right way and not hiding behind ‘poor culture fit’ as an excuse.

-Managers can prevent such costly lessons (and considerable risk and media exposure) like the above case through:
+Implications of McEvoy and considerations for your workplaceTo prevent such costly lessons (and considerable risk and media exposure) like the above case, we recommend the following:

-- training and educating their managers and team leaders to prevent unlawful discrimination in the workplace;
+- training and educating managers and team leaders to prevent unlawful discrimination in the workplace;

-- dismissal procedures are consistent and defensible, and tied to reasonable business grounds;
+- ensuring dismissal procedures are consistent and defensible, and tied to reasonable business grounds;

 - ensuring that all reasonable steps are taken to prevent ‘rogue’ managers or reasons are given to an employee; and/or

 - being specific with reasons for termination and communicating such specific instances or incidents to the employee.